Bay Area Figurative Movement: Theophilus Brown and Paul John Wonner

-Second generation artists

 Bruce McGaw

-Bruce McGaw was born in 1935 and was the only artist from the second generation to be included in the 1957 Contemporary Bay Area Figurative Painting exhibition.
+Bruce McGaw was born in 1935 and was the youngest artist to be included in the 1957 Contemporary Bay Area Figurative Painting exhibition.
 He studied at California College of Arts and Crafts and took one of the first classes taught by Diebenkorn in 1955.
 McGaw had a close relationship with Diebenkorn, who even met with McGaw's parents to show them his support for their son's works.
 McGaw also studied with Leon Goldin, where he worked with abstraction.

-Figuration was not a furtive process for McGaw.
-Like other second-generation artists, he was not confined to any particular style and moved from one style to the other.
+McGaw was not confined to any particular style and moved from one style to the other.
 One of McGaw's first mature figurative paintings clearly showed influences from Diebenkorn but McGaw also showed a lot of new features of his own.
-He liked working on a very small scale and broke the body into standard torso views or odd, synecdochal parts.

-Some of McGaw's important works are "Abstraction" (1955), "Figure" (1957), "Patt's Feet" (1957), etc.
+He was not aggressive in promoting his art and did not achieve the commercial success enjoyed by his peers.
+McGaw was associated with Beat poets including Gary Snyder and Philip Whalen.
+He taught at the San Francisco Art Institute for 60 years, making him its longest serving faculty member.

+Other Notable Bay Area Figurative Artists

 Joan Brown

 Joan Brown created colorful, expansive paintings depicting her life and experiences in San Francisco, where she lived and worked in for nearly all her life.
 Her time as a figurative artist was intense and productive and provided some of the most important works of the Movement.
 Brown earned a BFA and MFA from the California School of Fine Arts (which became the San Francisco Art Institute).
 It was there that she met a key mentor, artist Elmer Bischoff, and began gaining recognition for her paintings.
 In 1960, she was the youngest artist exhibited as part of Young America 1960 (Thirty American Painters Under Thirty-Six) at the Whitney Museum of American Art.

-Some of Joan Brown's important works are Woman and Dog in Room with Chinese Rug (1975), Noel at the Table with a Large Bowl of Fruit (1963), etc.
+Some of Joan Brown's works are Woman and Dog in Room with Chinese Rug (1975) and Noel at the Table with a Large Bowl of Fruit (1963).